-e.g. For value 923, FMT='ss,ss9' returns character display bb+923. - If positioned between the first and last occurrences of a FORMAT substitution control symbol for which no zero suppression has occurred, the character constant is passed without translation into the same position of the character display. - If positioned following the last occurrence of a FORMAT substitution control symbol, the character constant is substituted with a blank if the source numeric value is positive and no substitution of numeric sign character "+" is to take place - e.g. For value 25, FMT='zz9DB' returns character display b25bb.
+e.g. For value 923, FMT='ss,ss9' returns character display bb+923. - If positioned between the first and last occurrences of a FORMAT substitution control symbol for which no zero suppression has occurred, the character constant is passed without translation into the same position of the character - e.g. For value 432.34, FMT='zABCz9.99' returns character display 4ABC32.34. - If positioned following the last occurrence of a FORMAT substitution control symbol, the character constant is substituted with a blank if the source numeric value is positive and no substitution of numeric sign character "+" is to take place. - e.g. For value 25, FMT='zz9DB' returns character display b25bb.